MetaMask/gator-examples/packages/create-gator-app/templates/nextjs/advanced-permissions-starter/README.md

-# ERC-7715 permissions starter template
+# MetaMask Advanced Permissions (ERC-7715) Starter

-This is a NextJS ERC-7715 permissions starter template created with [@metamask/create-gator-app](https://www.npmjs.com/package/@metamask/create-gator-app).
+This is a NextJS MetaMask Advanced Permissions (ERC-7715) starter created with [@metamask/create-gator-app](https://www.npmjs.com/package/@metamask/create-gator-app).

-This template is meant to help you bootstrap your own projects with [ERC-7715 permissions](https://docs.metamask.io/delegation-toolkit/guides/erc7715/execute-on-metamask-users-behalf/).
+This template is meant to help you bootstrap your own projects with [Advanced Permissions (ERC-7715)](https://docs.metamask.io/smart-accounts-kit/guides/advanced-permissions/execute-on-metamask-users-behalf/).
 It helps you build a dApp with ERC-7715 support to request permissions and redeem them.

 Learn more about [ERC-7715](https://eips.ethereum.org/EIPS/eip-7715).